jessecogollo/arrayMethods/README.md

 ### .join
 The `.join` method joins all elements of an array into a string and returns this string.
 This method receive 1 param and is the separator.

+### .keys
+The `.keys` method returns a new array that contains the keys for each index in the array.
+This method doesn't receive paramenters.

 ###